Peirce College Rankings

 -

 William Tatem Tilden II, nicknamed "Big Bill", was an American tennis player.
-Tilden was the world No. 1 amateur for six consecutive years, from 1920 to 1925, and was ranked as the world No. 1 professional by Ray Bowers in 1931 and 1932 and Ellsworth Vines in 1933.
-He won 14 Major singles titles, including 10 Grand Slam events, one World Hard Court Championships and three professional majors.
-He was the first American man to win Wimbledon, taking the title in 1920.
+He was the world No. 1 amateur for six consecutive years, from 1920 to 1925, and was ranked as the world No. 1 professional by Ray Bowers in 1931 and 1932 and Ellsworth Vines in 1933.
+Tilden won 14 Major singles titles, including 10 Grand Slam events, one World Hard Court Championships and three professional majors.
+He was the first American man to win Wimbledon, first claiming the title in 1920.
 He also won a joint-record seven U.S. Championships titles (shared with Richard Sears and Bill Larned).

 -